 The then members of the Homebrew Computer Club became the who's who of the young computer industry, the nucleus of Silicon Valley.
 The initial 30 members quickly grew to over 500.

 Steve Jobs worked for Atari at the time.
 The two Steves became friends.
 Wozniak developed the game Breakout and recognized the future of computer games early on.
-Up to that days, games have been hard wired circuits.
+Up to those days, games have been hard wired circuits.
 However, microprocessors could load any software.

 Even before the Apple-1, there were many homemade and commercial computers to which a keyboard and a monitor could be connected directly or which already had these components installed.
 There were not only computers like the Altair 8800, but most of them were expensive.